PD Info Public Domain Information Project

 Traditional

 McNaughton V - My brave lad sleeps in his faded coat of blue; In a lonely grave unknown lies the heart that beat so true.
 C - No more the bugle calls the weary one, Rest, noble spirit, in thy grave unknown.
-PD Reprint

 Faded Love Letters